 At first glance, AdWords can appear to be overwhelming.
 There are many moving parts with PPC ads, and you want to make sure you create ads that are effective for your audience.
 You also need to make sure that you choose the right type of ad for your campaign, as Google offers both search and display advertisements.

-So, how do you make sense of AdWords and create an effective campaign?
+So, how do you make sense of AdWords and create and manage an effective campaign?

 In this post, we’ll provide you with seven tips to help you master your AdWords campaign.

 1. Set goals

 Before you start any type of digital marketing campaign, you need to set goals.
 This is the same case for your AdWords campaign.
 If you’re going to run PPC ads, you need to create attainable objectives for those ads.